remvst/knight/README.md

 # License

 Feel free to read the code but don't use for commercial purposes.
-The game is the result of a lot hard work and I wish to maintain all rights to it.
+The game is the result of a lot of hard work and I wish to maintain all rights to it.